Middle School Athletic Handbook

 Middle School Sport Offerings:

-The Middle School field hockey, basketball and lacrosse interscholastic teams play both an A & B team schedule and participate in a small A team round-robin tournament at the conclusion of the season.
+The Middle School field hockey, soccer, basketball and lacrosse interscholastic teams play both an A & B team schedule and participate in a small A team round-robin tournament at the conclusion of the season.
 Teams that play an A&B schedule usually play games back to back, which on game days make for a longer time commitment.
-Due to the length of soccer games most schools in the area play only a one-team schedule with a tournament at the conclusion of the season.
 Interscholastic teams will be selected according to ability and playing experience

 Swimming is the only sport in our upper school athletic program that also includes middle school students.
-The middle school girls who participate in this program have a five-day a week practice schedule and compete and train with our upper school athletes.
+The middle school girls who participate in this program practice four days a week and compete and train with our upper school athletes.
 A sport fee is assessed for this choice.

-Tennis is a recreational sport offered in the spring and includes skill development and intramural challenge matches for both singles and doubles play.
+Lincoln offers both instructional and competitive Tennis in the spring and includes skill development and intramural challenge matches for both singles and doubles play.
+Those players skilled to compete will have matches agaist local school, usually a co-ed team.

 Length of Seasons, Schedules and Time Commitments